johnofleek/PiloT/networkManagerDocs/Quickstart.md

 1. The following is a general process it may need to be adapted to suit the particular modem fitted to the Pilot
 1. Not all combinations of Pilot / RPi / Rasbian OS have been tested
-1. Ubuntu - start a shell terminal - hold down keys [CTRL] [ALT] T or use the RPi Terminal icon
+1. Rasbian - start a shell terminal - hold down keys [CTRL] [ALT] T or use the RPi Terminal icon
 1. The paths below (such as ./) are examples - for example for ./pilotOn.sh to execute the shell need to be in a folder which contains the pilotOn.sh script - the shell command ls will list what is available
 <BR>